 Credit risk is the risk of an unexpected loss if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's financial instruments that are exposed to concentrations of credit risk are primarily cash and cash equivalents, marketable securities, trade and other receivables and foreign currency option contracts.
-The Company limits its exposure to credit risk with respect to cash and cash equivalents and foreign currency forwards and option contracts by dealing with Canadian financial institutions.
+The Company's financial instruments that are exposed to concentrations of credit risk are primarily cash and cash equivalents, marketable securities, trade and other receivables and foreign currency forwards contracts.
+The Company limits its exposure to credit risk with respect to cash and cash equivalents and foreign currency forwards contracts by dealing with major Canadian financial institutions.
 Marketable securities consist of preferred shares of highly-rated Canadian public companies.
 The Company's trade and other receivables consist primarily of credit card receivables from the last few days of the fiscal year, which are settled within the first days of the next fiscal year.
+Due to the nature of the Company's activities and the low credit risk of the Company's trade and other receivables as at February 3, 2018 and January 28, 2017, expected credit loss on these financial assets is not significant.

-As at January 30, 2016, the Company's maximum exposure to credit risk for these financial instruments was as follows:
+As at February 3, 2018, the Company's maximum exposure to credit risk for these financial instruments was as follows:

-Cash and cash equivalents \$ 118,595
+Cash and cash equivalents \$ 104,656

-Marketable securities 45,189
+Marketable securities 62,025

-Trade and other receivables 4,103
+Trade and other receivables 4,880

-Derivative financial asset 14,405
+Derivative financial asset 37

-\$ 182,292
+\$ 171,598